Pico Park

-Pico Park is a cooperative multiplayer, action-puzzle independent game developed by TECOPARK.
+Pico Park is a cooperative multiplayer, action-puzzle independent game developed by Japanese developer TECOPARK.
 The initial release of Pico Park for Microsoft Windows was in 2016 via video game retailer Steam, featuring local multiplayer game play.
 It was formerly named Picollecitta but was changed to Pico Park because the former was "hard to remember".
 On June 8, 2019, Pico Park was released for Nintendo Switch.
 In 2021, the game was updated to add online multiplayer features to allow game play through an internet connection.

 The game offers three game modes: "World", "Endless", and "Battle".
 In "World" mode, game progression is based on the completion of puzzles; in "Endless" mode, the main goal is to obtain a high score; in "Battle" mode, players compete against each other instead of cooperating.

-Pico Park won the Best Presentation award in Sense of Wonder Night 2014.
-According to Steam statistics, the all-time peak number of players at a given time was 16,802, and the peak number of Twitch streaming viewers of Pico Park was 137,814.
+Pico Park won the "Best Presentation" award in Sense of Wonder Night 2014.

-About
+A sequel, Pico Park 2, was released for Nintendo Switch on August 27, 2024, and for PC, Xbox One, and Xbox Series X/S on September 12.

+Gameplay

 Pico Park is a cooperative local/online multiplayer action puzzle game for 2 to 8 players (2 to 10 players in the classic version).
 The goal of the game is to get a key and unlock the locked door at the end of the map.
 Players need to cooperate to reach the objective, but players also have the ability to prevent reaching this goal, for example by blocking other players' movement.